9-9-9-9/Bit-Heroes-bot/README.release.md

 - `offset.screen.x`
 - `offset.screen.y`

 They are the coordinate where your game screen starts.
 How to fill it correctly?
-1. Open game at https://www.kongregate.com/games/Juppiomenz/bit-heroes on Google Chrome web browser, move the window to the top left of your screen
-2. Press the `Print Screen` button
-3. Paste it into Paint or something similar
-4. Point at the top left of your GAME SCREEN to see its current coordinate
-5. Fill the number into `user-config.properties` file.
-For example if current position is `0,57`, fill it like this:
-    - `offset.screen.x=0`
-    - `offset.screen.y=57`
-    - On Ubuntu 18.04, usually `x=0` and `y=57` when using mini client of Google Chrome
-    - On Windows 10, usually `x=8` and `y=31` when using mini client of Google Chrome
-    - On MacOS 10.14, usually `x=0` and `y=45` when using mini client of Google Chrome
+[Read me](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki/Basic-setup)

-To enable Telegram notification (require technical skill)
+To enable Telegram notification, [follow me](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki/Configure-Telegram-in-able-to-receive-notification)
 - Set the bot private key to `telegram.token`
 - Set the channel id to `telegram.channel-id`